-Prior learning Explore collections of materials with similar and/or different properties.
+EYFS: EYFS: EYFS: EYFS: Prior learning Explore collections of materials with similar and/or different properties.
 Talk about the differences between materials and changes they notice.
 Y1: Name common materials - wood, plastic, metal, glass, water and rock.
 Identify basic properties of each material Understand what it means to be waterproof, and which materials are waterproof.
 Explore the natural world around them, making observations and drawing pictures of animals and plants.
-Y1: Recognise that animals can be herbivores, omnivores or carnivores.
+Recognise that animals can be herbivores, omnivores or carnivores.
 The names of a range of animals, including wild animals and pets (used to discuss habitats they live in) Children studied hot and cold climates in geography, so will be able to link this learning to habitats.
-EYFS: Understand the key features of the life cycle of a plant and an animal.
+Understand the key features of the life cycle of a plant and an animal.
 Explore the natural world around them, making observations and drawing pictures of animals and plants.
-Know and talk about the different factors that support their overall health and wellbeing: regular physical activity and healthy eating Y1: Names a range of animals.
+Know and talk about the different factors that support their overall health and wellbeing: regular physical activity and healthy eating Names a range of animals, including pets and wild animals.
 Names animal body parts that are similar and different to our own.
 Recognise that animals can be herbivores, omnivores or carnivores.
-Y2: The importance of habitats for survival.
-EYFS: Plant seeds and care for growing plants.
+The importance of habitats for survival.
+Plant seeds and care for growing plants.
 Understand the key features of the life cycle of a plant and an animal.
 Y1: Name parts of a flowering plant and a tree State how evergreen and deciduous trees are different Know the names of common garden and wild plants, as well as common trees.
-Y2: Life cycle of animals could be used to introduce life cycle of plants Specific vocabulary: Vocabulary material property stretching bending squashing habitat micro-habitat minibeast predator prey offspring life cycle foetus elder survive hygiene life cycle seed bulb water light suitable temperature
+Y2: Life cycle of animals could be used to introduce life cycle of plants Specific vocabulary: - suitable Specific vocabulary: - habitat Specific vocabulary: - offspring Specific vocabulary:life cycle lary - twisting (link to y3 forces) - microhabitat - life cycle • seed Vocabu opaquetranslucent - minibeast - dead - foetus - elder bulbseedling 003 - transparent - alive - survive mature plant - hygiene

-By the end of the unit children should know: By the end of the unit children should know: By the end of the unit children should know By the end of the unit children should know - how materials are used - that materials suitability depends on its purpose how materials can be changed by bending, stretching, twisting and squashing what opaque, translucent and transparent mean. the difference between being alive, dead or never alive. what habitats are and why they are so important to animals. what habitats animals live in. what microhabitats are and the names of minibeasts who live there. how to construct a basic food chain. what offspring are. how humans change as they grow. the differences between human life cycles and animal life cycles. what animals need to stay alive. why healthy eating and exercising are important. why hygiene is important. the structure of a seed that makes it important for growing a plant. the life cycle of a plant. what bulbs are and how they are different to seeds what plants need to stay alive.
+By the end of the unit children should know: By the end of the unit children should know: By the end of the unit children should know By the end of the unit children should know - how materials are used - that materials suitability depends on its purpose how materials can be changed by bending, stretching, twisting and squashing what opaque, translucent and transparent mean. the difference between being alive, dead or never alive. what habitats are and why they are so important to animals. what habitats animals live in. what microhabitats are and the names of minibeasts who live there. how to construct a basic food chain. what offspring are. how humans change as they grow. the differences between human life cycles and mammal life cycles. what animals need to stay alive. why healthy eating and exercising are important. why hygiene is important. the structure of a seed that makes it important for growing a plant. the life cycle of a plant. what bulbs are and how they are different to seeds what plants need to stay alive.